 Many obscure stops

-System has not been updated in a number of years and was built by teams that do not exist anymore in the company.
+System has not been updated in a number of years and was built by teams that do not exist anymore in the organization.
 At the time of development, the user experience was not a consideration.
 System does not support current user goals.

 Acquisition and merging

 Consuming multiple solutions, requirements, and project expectations can quickly derail the alignment of the team.
-This leaves teams wondering who the solution is for and what the user is trying to accomplish.
+Leaving teams wondering who the solution is for and what the user is trying to accomplish.
 Identifying user workflows can be tricky, but when done properly, can lead to measurable success.
 Early identification using experience design activities has not always been accepted on projects I have worked on, but once I am able to begin building an interest in the perspective, the workflows usually boil down to two types.

 Inputs in and complex workflow out